 "Remove" is another very uncommon word, which means "bring to", "bring forward", "carry past", "hand over", "turn aside", "turn towards", "mislead", "change/later" (a decree), "sweep away" (a river), "let pass", or "differ" (in dialects).
 None of these really mean "remove".
 Literally, the word means "bring by" or "bring aside".
 It is not a command, as translated but an active verb, "it brings by" or "this brings by".

 "This" is a demonstrative pronoun that means "this", "here", "the nearer," and "the familiar."
 The form could be either the subject or the object of the verb.
 So, "this brings aside the cup from me"

 The word for "cup" means "a drinking-cup", "a wine-cup", "a jar," and "a receptacle" for offerings in the temple.
 The cup is used by Jesus as a symbol for sharing burdens.
 See this article for more.
 It has an article, so "the cup".
 The form could be either the subject or the object of the verb.

 The word translated as "from" means "from" in both location and when referring to a source.

 "Me" is the regular first-person pronoun in Greek in the possessive form, so "my" or "of me".

 The word translated as "nevertheless" is a less common preposition used like a conjunction that means "except", "save", "besides," and "in addition to."

-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 Since the topic is "will", this is the right negative.